Archive: Sycophant Hex: Ashwinder (Alternate Universe)

 A tingling feeling began in the tips of his fingers then slowly spread throughout his entire body.
 She had accepted his gift – he was satisfied.

 He turned to face her.
 Taking both her hands in his, he looked deeply into her eyes.
-“Do you know why Hermione?”
+“Do you know why Hermione?” he asked softly, staring into her hypnotic brown eyes.

 “That surprises me.”